jmservera/miscdemos/web/promptlab.md

 ## Exercise 1 – Warmup with Basic prompts

 <div class="step" markdown="1">
 For this exercise we are going to use Microsoft Copilot, your everyday AI companion, providing AI-powered chat for the web.
-Open it at <https://www.bing.com/chat> and configure the conversation style to “**More creative**”, because today we are going to have an ideation session and, as Linus Pauling said once, the best way to have a good idea is to have lots of ideas.
+Open it at <https://www.bing.com/chat> and configure the conversation style to “**More creative**”, because today we are going to have an ideation session and, as Linus Pauling said once:

+> The best way to have a good idea is to have lots of ideas.

 ![Screenshot showing Copilot on the web.](./img/Copilot%20in%20desktop.png)
 </div>